-The following are the basic steps involved in constructing a conventional (non-geogrid reinforced) SienaEdge segmental retaining wall.
+The following are the basic steps involved in constructing a conventional (non-geogrid reinforced) SienaSmooth segmental retaining wall.
 These steps are to be used in conjunction with all relevant details.
-Refer to Overview of a Successful Project before beginning.
+Refer to Overview of a Successful Project (page 4) before beginning.